wesselreijngoud/masterthesis2019/README.md

 This contains all the files to reproduce the results from my thesis research.

+Except for the word embeddings file w2v.bin which can be found on the rug server in /net/shared/rob/wessel

 To run the baselines:
 ```